sorgpro/FeatureManagement.ImplementationSwitchExtensions/README.md

     where TFeatureOffImplementation : class, TService;
 ```

-> The AddSingletonFeature method doesn't really do the job and doesn't switch functionality while the application is running.
+> The `AddSingletonFeature` method doesn't really do the job and doesn't switch functionality while the application is running.
 This is due to the fact that the creation of an instance occurs only once.
 However, I decided to add it for the sake of completeness.
 Perhaps, it can find a use for somebody due to its uniform use along with `AddTransientFeature` and `AddScopedFeature`.

-## Using the NuGet FeatureManagement.ImplementationSwitchExtensions package
+## Using the FeatureManagement.ImplementationSwitchExtensions NuGet package

 Lets suppose you have ISomething interface and its Something realization.
-The DI registration is then implemented via one of the following methodes, depending on its [time of servise](https://docs.microsoft.com/ru-ru/dotnet/core/extensions/dependency-injection#service-lifetimes):
+The DI registration is then implemented via one of the following methodes, depending on its [time of servise](https://docs.microsoft.com/en-us/dotnet/core/extensions/dependency-injection#service-lifetimes):

 ``` C#
 services.AddTransient<ISomething, Something>();